 BENEFITS FOR ALL MEMBERS (Full and Associate Members)

 In order to protect the health of our members, volunteers, and staff during the coronavirus pandemic, we had to make significant, temporary changes in the member benefits described below.
 Now, while continuing to closely monitor the virus and official guidance regarding safety, we are ready to restore certain volunteer services as well as in-person, outdoor gatherings for small groups.

 We look forward to the time we can safely restore all of our previously offered member benefits!

 We invite ALL of our members to the interesting and fun programs that we design for education, socialization, and recreation.
 Examples include social gatherings; educational presentations; discussions about news events and current issues; restaurant get-togethers; neighborhood history tours; and excursions to movies, museums, sports events, and performances.
 Some programs are open to the public.
 To see the variety of offerings, please visit our "Calendar" page.

 In addition to the many activities planned by our Programs Committee, we have a large and growing number of member-initiated interest groups.
 These regularly scheduled meet-ups include: discussion groups (current events, books, poetry, philosophy, mindfulness, and "getting to know you"); and games (Bridge, Scrabble, Poker, Chess, Mah Jongg, and Canasta).
-Other groups are walking, writing memoirs, creating artwork, stitching for charity, watching movies, learning tech skills, conversing in German, and going out for lunch or dinner.
+Other groups are walking, writing memoirs, reading plays, creating artwork, stitching for charity, watching movies, learning tech skills, conversing in German, and going out for lunch or dinner.
 One of our popular groups is the monthly men's brunch.
-A support group for caregivers is the newest addition.
+A support group for caregivers and a play-writing group are the newest additions.
 Interest groups meet at least monthly, with some meeting every week.